seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 This read-only batched transaction shows:

-- `IMMEDIATE` vs `DEFERRED` shows the impact of [Pessimistic concurrencly control](https://en.wikipedia.org/wiki/Concurrency_control#Categories) and why you should not default to `IMMEDIATE` for all transactions.
+- `IMMEDIATE` vs `DEFERRED` shows the impact of [Pessimistic concurrency control](https://en.wikipedia.org/wiki/Concurrency_control#Categories) and why you should not default to `IMMEDIATE` for all transactions.
 - `CONCURRENT` vs `DEFERRED` indicates there is not really a downside to using `CONCURRENT` mode as a default for all transactions as it performs the same or slightly better in all cases.

 ## Discussion